 - The number of shares on social media (36%)

-Even so, only 30% of the content marketers believe they can measure the content marketing’s impact accurately.
+Only 30% of the content marketers believe they can measure the content marketing’s impact accurately.

 6. Challenges in Content Marketing